IntelliBlade/ShafferHack-Lightweight-PvP-Client/README.md

 # ShafferHack-Lightweight-PvP-Client
-Client
 Use with future, this is a oyvey skid for personal use not a actual client.
+This is for pvp only.